larammerce/docs/8.x/getting-started/contributing.md

 **3.** Why is it important?

 However, the user's story is a process during which needs are discovered and should not be used as a document to analyze needs.
-In traditional methods, the system analyst usually tried to understand the customer's needs, but in modern methods, the following steps must be followed to identify the User Story:
+In traditional methods, the system analyst usually tried to understand the customer's needs, but in modern methods, the following steps must be followed to identify the user story:

 **1.** You need to talk to users.